alexch/codelikethis/public/lessons/learn_to_code/learn_to_code.md

 * What happens if you type your name in all lowercase?
 * Make the program capitalize your name for you even if you forget.

-* Now go crazy and make it do all sorts of silly things to your name
+* Now go crazy and make it do all sorts of silly things to your name!

 ---